hersle/SymBoltz.jl/docs/src/getting_started.md

 equations(M.G)
 ```

-See the [tutorial on Creating extended models](@ref "Creating extended models") to learn more about the model representation and how to define extended cosmological models.

 ## 2. Solve the model

 Next, we set our desired cosmological parameters and wavenumbers, and solve the model: